biancaamorimelo/biancaamorimelo/README.md

-### Hi there, I'm Bianca Amorim!
+### Hey there, my name is Bianca!

-I'm a data engineer based in Brazil with over 5 years of experience in data (science, engineering, and analytics) and project management.
+I'm a data girl based in Brazil with over 5 years of experience in data projects and product management.

 #### About me: